sorainnosia/tarbr-bin/readme.md

    -ZLIB <filename>                          ZLib compress <filename>
    -UNZLIB <filename>                        ZLib decompress <filename>
    -TAR <filename> <directory> ....
-Tarball list of <filename> <directory> into a single file -UNTAR <filename>                         Extract tarball into a directory -ZIP <filename> <directory> ....
-Zip list of <filename> and <directory> into a single file -UNZIP <filename>                         Extract zip into a directory -7Z <filename> <directory> ....
-7Zip list of <filename> and <directory> into a single file -UN7Z <filename>                          Extract 7Zip into a directory Extra options per switch
+Tarball list of <filename> <directory> into a single file -UNTAR <directory>                        Extract tarball into a directory -ZIP <filename> <directory> ....
+Zip list of <filename> and <directory> into a single file -UNZIP <directory>                        Extract zip into a directory -7Z <filename> <directory> ....
+7Zip list of <filename> and <directory> into a single file -UN7Z <directory>                         Extract 7Zip into a directory Extra options per switch
    -O <output>                               Specifying the output file/directory name for the switch -F                                        Force overwrite existing files for the switch